 The minerals and waste group

 This group is important because it is one of the few channels of support to minerals and waste practitioners.
-In addition to the valuable content of the group meetings, members make extensive use of an email contact group to raise queries or issues of practice with each other.
+In addition to the valuable content of the group meetings, members use an email contact group to raise queries or issues of practice with each other.

 The group meets four times a year, and the annual participation fee is £1,600.
 We also offer corresponding membership for £300 per year.

 The development management group

 This group brings practitioners together to explore current live topics in development management.
-Meetings include presentations by the project officers, demonstrations by group members or guests on interesting initiatives and practices, and analysis of emerging national policy changes.
+Meetings include presentations by the project officers, demonstrations by group members or guests on interesting initiatives and practices, and discussion of current issues experienced by members.

 Departmental representatives regularly attend the meetings, to provide updates and to hear group members’ views on the practicalities of planned changes to the regime.

 The group meets three times a year, and the annual participation fee is £1,000.

 CIL and infrastructure groups

-We run three CIL and infrastructure planning learning groups: two national groups which meet in London, and a northern group which meets in Leeds.
+We run three CIL and infrastructure planning learning groups, whose meetings continue to be held virtually for the foreseeable future.
 The groups enable participants from over 50 authorities to explore the practical implications around the CIL and S106.

 Experience shows that the operation of the CIL and collection of monies is even more demanding than putting the charging schedule in place.
-Our CIL implementation group brings together authorities which are already charging (or close to doing so), to explore the practical issues which arise and how to tackle them.
-At the same time the group keeps abreast of emerging changes to the CIL regime.
+Our groups bring together authorities to explore the practical issues which arise and how to tackle them.
+At the same time the group keeps abreast of emerging changes to the CIL regime, and explore different aspects of the system, including the experience of examinations and current proposals for change to regulations.
 Its members make extensive use of an email group to raise queries and issues with other each other.

 Each group meets four times a year.
 The participation fee is £1,500 per year.